akrishna777/amazon-clone-frontend/README.md

 # Amazon Clone 2022

 ## Introduction
 This application has been created with the help of React and Node JS.
 The app has the most important functionalities of an E-commerce website.
 Users can view the products, add products to cart.
+The app has a complete and secure login, register and authentication features.
 Complete functionality of updating, removing and adding items have been provided.
 A payment gateway is also added with the help of Stripe.
 Users can buy an item with a test card number and the test payment will be processed successfully.
+Users can theirafter view their orders.
 The app is a complete Full Stack MERN application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).